qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_dockerfile.rst

       bitbake qcom-multimedia-image

+.. note:: Exit from Docker before you flash the images.

 .. _section_x2k_vnf_w1c:

 Flash
 ^^^^^^^

-To flash the software images to the device, see :doc:`Flash images for registered users <flash_images>`.
+To flash the software images to the device, see :doc:`Flash images <flash_images>`.